 Her Agenda: Did interning within the company help you secure a full time position?

 Aviva Klein: When I was expected to graduate I was half credit short but I didn’t tell the people at Sony.
 They ended up bringing me on for a full time position thinking that I graduated but I didn’t.
-I ended up temping at different labels under Sony like Columbia and Epic and ended up graduated soon after.
+I ended up temping at different labels under Sony like Columbia and Epic and ended up graduating soon after.
 After college I received a position as a Marketing Assistant at Sony Urban and my boss at the time was leaving to go to Motown.
 I told her I’d come with her if I could get a promotion.
 While I was there I started to see all these amazing photography portfolios coming in and I didn’t know that this could be your job.
 In 2007 I quit and moved to Puerto Rico.

 Her Agenda: Wow!
 What made you decide to take such a huge leap of faith?